 Not all applications in Windows 11 support all of the Display Languages.
 It may be possible that a certain application supports French and English, while the other only supports Spanish.
 So how will that particular app display its text when the Display Language is set to French?

-You can configure your system to use a number of languages as backups in case a language is not supported.
+You can configure your system to use multiple languages as backups if a language is not supported.
 For example, priority will be given to the Display Language at the top, but if not supported by an app, it will consider the second option.
-If that is also not supported, we will move on to the third option and so on.
-In cases where no language is supported, the app will display the language it was created in.
+If that is also not supported, we will move on to the third option, etc. If no language is supported, the app will display the language it was created in.

 Here is how you can manage your Display Language preferences in Windows 11:

 - Navigate to the Language & Region page within the Settings app.
-From there, you can manage the Display Languages that have already been installed.
+From there, you can manage the Display Languages already installed.
 If your preferred language is not listed, we suggest you download it using the means stated above.

 Click on the ellipsis in front of the language pack to expand the context menu.